industrieit/rancher-public-catalog/templates/splunk-light/0/README.md

 Volumes;

-- To save data outside of the container and host, a volume should be mounted at /opt/splunk on the host running the splunk search head/indexer.
+- There are two named volumes for this catalog entry.
+  - opt-splunk-var
+  - opt-splunk-etc
-- Without a separately mounted volume splunk data (config and logging) will be lost when the supporting host is terminated.
+- If these volumes are not available when the container splunk container starts all data will reside in the container and be lost when terminated.

 Data Receiving;

 - splunk has been pre-configured to listen for forwarder input on port 9997.